adobe/react-spectrum/rfcs/2021-DNA-update.md

 If we come across one of these, we should do our best to fix it where it comes from.

-There are some CSS files that are shared across components, people working on a component should address those as needed and try to get them merged to the upgrade branch early so that we don't duplicate that effort.
+There are some CSS files that are shared across components, people working on a component should address these as needed and try to get them merged to the upgrade branch early so that we don't duplicate that effort.
 Again, see the branch link above, there are things like font, icons, typography, that need to apply to many components.
+Some of this work could also be done before we farm out the work on the rest of the components.

 ## Documentation